microsoft/azure-pipelines-tasks/Tasks/AzureAppServiceSettingsV1/README.md

 * **App Service Name\*:** Select the name of an existing Azure App Service.
 Enter the name of the Web App if it was provisioned dynamically using the [Azure PowerShell task](https://github.com/Microsoft/vsts-tasks/tree/master/Tasks/AzurePowerShell) and [AzureRM PowerShell scripts](https://msdn.microsoft.com/en-us/library/mt619237.aspx).

+* **Resource Group:** Select the Azure Resource Group that contains the Azure App Service specified above.
+Enter the name of the Azure Resource Group if has been dynamically provisioned using [Azure Resource Group Deployment task](https://github.com/Microsoft/vsts-tasks/tree/master/Tasks/DeployAzureResourceGroup) or [Azure PowerShell task](https://github.com/Microsoft/vsts-tasks/tree/master/Tasks/AzurePowerShell).
+This is a required parameter if the option to Deploy to Slot has been selected.
+However, Resource Group is an optional field for YAML.

 * **Slot:** Select the option to change settings of an existing slot other than the Production slot.
 Do not select this option if the changes are to be made to the Production slot.
 The Web App itself is the Production slot.

-* **Resource Group:** Select the Azure Resource Group that contains the Azure App Service specified above.
-Enter the name of the Azure Resource Group if has been dynamically provisioned using [Azure Resource Group Deployment task](https://github.com/Microsoft/vsts-tasks/tree/master/Tasks/DeployAzureResourceGroup) or [Azure PowerShell task](https://github.com/Microsoft/vsts-tasks/tree/master/Tasks/AzurePowerShell).
-This is a required parameter if the option to Deploy to Slot has been selected.

-* **Slot:** Select the Slot to deploy the Web project to.
-Enter the name of the Slot if has been dynamically provisioned using [Azure Resource Group Deployment task](https://github.com/Microsoft/vsts-tasks/tree/master/Tasks/DeployAzureResourceGroup) or [Azure PowerShell task](https://github.com/Microsoft/vsts-tasks/tree/master/Tasks/AzurePowerShell).
-This is a required parameter if the option to Deploy to Slot has been selected.

-* *Application and Configuration Settings*
+* **Application and Configuration Settings**

 [Configure an App Service app](https://docs.microsoft.com/en-us/azure/app-service/configure-common)